 Tusculum College will consider applicants for admission by way of transfer from colleges and universities accredited by regional accrediting agencies.
 After submitting an admission application, applicants seeking transfer of coursework from post-secondary institutions with national or specialized accreditation may request that the Registrar’s Office review such credit with the pertinent academic departments, provided the transcript and course syllabi are official and remitted directly from the applicant’s previous institution.

-A transfer applicant must have transcripts sent from each previous institution denoting all college work taken.
+A transfer applicant must have official (sealed) transcripts of all college coursework mailed directly to Tusculum College from each previous institution.
+All transcripts must be sent to P.O.
+Box 5051 in order to be considered for admission to Tusculum College.
 Only those transcripts sent by the credit-granting institution will be deemed as official.
 A transcript from the secondary school must be sent if fewer than 12 college level credits have been earned.

 Transfer applications will be considered void if discovery of previous attendance at another institution is not disclosed at the time of the application, and a direct violation of the College’s Code of Conduct will be noted.
 Transfer applicants must be eligible to return to the institution previously attended.